Introduction to compartmental modeling#

 In the above system, we start with 200 susceptible individuals, 1 infectious, and 0 recovered.
 The deterministic results from ODE45 are compared to 20 stochastic trajectories simulated using the stochastic simulation algorithm by Gillespie (SSA) (SSA) [1].

 You can see that many of the SSA trajectories show no outbreak.
 This is because only one infectious individual is in the initial state.
-The probability of the single infectious individual recovering in the next time step is 1/3 \left(\frac{1 \times 0.1}{200 \times 1 \times 0.001+1 \times
+The probability of the single infectious individual recovering in the next time step is , while infecting one of 200 susceptible individual is .
+At the same time, there are also SSA trajectories that contain earlier and larger outbreaks (population of ) compared to the trajectory of from the deterministic simulation.

 Such distributions can be used to obtain many useful insights into the system.
-The first mode in the distribution (left peak) indicates that no large outbreak is observed almost half of the time by t=150.
-The second mode indicates the type of population immunity that may be observed at t=150.
+The first mode in the distribution (left peak) indicates that no large outbreak is observed almost half of the time by .
+The second mode indicates the type of population immunity that may be observed at .
 Looking at the same distribution in time can be used to study how the immunity changes over time.

 Intrinsic stochasticity may differ greatly from one model to another, depending on many factors, such as reaction rates, number of non-linear reactions, connectivity among different compartments, and population size.
 When a system contains compartments with a relatively large population where stochasticity still matters, we can use Approximate methods to speed up the simulation.
 Several popular Spatial simulation methods are also supported in CMS, along with rare event (Doubly weighted stochastic simulation algorithm (dwSSA) and State-dependent doubly weighted stochastic simulation algorithm (sdwSSA)) simulation methods.